 Sheriff: School bus window broken by object inside

 Jan.
-27—MANISTEE — A Manistee Area Public Schools bus driver said they thought they heard gunshots, but it actually turned out to be "hard objects," thrown against a window, sheriff's officials said.
+28—MANISTEE — A Manistee Area Public Schools bus driver said they thought they heard gunshots, but it actually turned out to be "hard objects," thrown against a window, sheriff's officials said.

 On Wednesday after school, deputies said they received a call from a concerned bus driver reporting that he had possibly been struck by gunfire on Claybank Road in Manistee Township.